• Best of Web

 The thought of the United States military being deployed to seize it from Denmark is, in my view, unthinkable.
 Far better it would be for the island, by multi-party agreement, to be partitioned peaceably.

 Greenlanders seem to favor independence.
 Denmark says if they want it, they can have it.
-So, if Greenlanders vote for it, why not allow the southern quarter of the island—from the Arctic Circle south—to become a sovereign country and, at the same time, let the U.S. buy the rest?
+So, if Greenlanders vote for it, why not allow the southern quarter of the island—from the Arctic Circle south—to become a sovereign country and, at the same time, let the U.S. buy the rest if a good national security case can be made for it?
 The new nation with its capital in Nuuk would immediately encompass virtually the entire island’s population of 56,000.
 Part of the deal could be a free trade pact so that Greenlanders and Americans could buy and sell with each other completely tariff-free.

 I’m just thinking out loud as I stare at a map.
 I have no idea if this notion has been considered or if it’s politically viable, especially after 14 months of Trump roiling the icy waters with threatening rhetoric.